 Q: My Unit Trust Deed already confers on the Unit Holders (in my case a Sole Unit Holder) the power to terminate the Unit Trust at any time.
 Therefore, what additional benefit does your Unit Trust Vesting Deed pack provide?

-A: The Unit Trust Vesting pack contains 5 items.
-One of them is a Unit Trust Winding up deed.
+A: The Unit Trust Vesting pack contains five documents.
+One of them is a Unit Trust Winding up a Deed.
 But this Unit Trust Winding up deed does a lot more than just amend the old Unit Trust deed to allow for a winding up.

 Also, often the vesting powers in the old trust deed do not allow ‘earlier’ vesting.
 Or the old deed requires a vesting process which may no longer be sanctioned or best practice.
 The Unit Trust winding up pack complies with the ATO’s latest rulings.